roman-milk/roman-milk.github.io/suzanne.md

  "You have to promise me you'll come here tomorrow, and tell me everything, everything!"
 Barbara said, with a firm voice.
 She was older than her friend, who often confided in her, seeking advice.

  "Yes sure.
 I will, I promise," Suzanne answered.
 She was worried because her friend hadn't promised not to tell anyone.
 Their conversation moved on to clothes and the local gossip.
 It took her mind off what had happened for short awhile.
-Report_Story #1